IT-Academy-BCN/ita-challenges-backend/itachallenge-score/README_COMPILADOR.md

 - **Janino as a Script Evaluator**
   *Analogously to the expression evaluator, a ScriptEvaluator API exists that compiles and processes a Java "block", i.e. the body of a method.
   If a return value other than "void" is defined, then the block must return a value of that type.*

+- **Janino as a Source Code Class Loader**
+  *The JavaSourceClassLoader extends Java's java.lang.ClassLoader class with the ability to load classes directly from source code.
+To be precise, if a class is loaded through this class loader, it searches for a matching ".java" file in any of the directories specified by a given "source path", reads, scans, parses and compiles it and defines the resulting classes in the JVM.
+As necessary, more classes are loaded through the parent class loader and/or through the source path.
+No intermediate files are created in the file system.*

 - **Librería Docker-Java para gestión docker dinámico**